-4. Consolidation of Formal Complaints
+Consolidation of Complaints

-The College may consolidate formal complaints against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
+The College may consolidate complaints against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of sex discrimination arise out of the same facts or circumstances.
 All parties will receive simultaneous, timely notification of any such consolidation.
 During the course of the investigation, the investigation may reveal the existence of additional or different potential policy violations, which also may be consolidated following notification to the parties of the amended notice of investigation.
+In the event of a consolidation of a report of sex-based harassment involving a student and a report of sex discrimination that is not sex-based harassment involving a student, the resolution procedures applicable to cases of sex-based harassment involving a student will apply to the consolidated matter.